 1. ‘Swim’

-Despite the lackluster music video, the song shows what makes BTS stronger as unit.
+Despite the lackluster music video, the song shows what makes BTS stronger as a unit.
 “Nights like these, I wanna get lost” lands as more than a line about romance.
 With all members joining in on “I just wanna dive,” the track builds into a shared moment of their brotherhood.
 The imagery of water becomes a way to frame endurance and trust, with each member moving through it together.
 “Swim” ties directly into the album’s core themes of togetherness and longing, making it the strongest track on Arirang.